Caravan review: The Avida Rock

 Avida has expanded its range with a large off-road caravan called the Rock.
-Is this just clever marketing to conjure up images of the Red Centre and ‘rock-solid’ toughness, or is there something to this new rugged-looking van?
+Is this just clever marketing to conjure up images of the Red Centre and ‘rock-solid’ toughness, or is there something to this rugged-looking van?

-The Rock we’re looking at here is a 20-foot (internal) four-berth van, with a five-berth (with triple bunk beds) or two-berth van also available with the same body size.
+The Rock we’re looking at here is a 21-foot, four-berth van, with a five-berth (with triple bunk beds) or two-berth van also available with the same body size.
 If you wanted something a bit more nimble to suit your travel, you’re in luck because Avida also offers the Rock in a 16-foot, two-berth version.

 Like Avida’s other models (the Topaz, Emerald and Wave), the Rock is built with an insulated fibreglass composite panel floor, wall and roof.
 What is different about the Rock is that it’s Avida’s first caravan to use a one-piece front, roof and rear section.

 Climbing up into the Rock, your first impression is of a bright, welcoming layout.
-The Rock has an unusual, east-west bed up front, followed by a more Catholic layout, with the kitchen on the offside with an L-shaped lounge opposite and bunks and bathroom up the back.
+The Rock has an unusual, east-west bed upfront, followed by a more Catholic layout, with the kitchen on the offside with an L-shaped lounge opposite and bunks and bathroom up the back.